Are you looking for the best affordable 3D printers on Amazon? Let this Mr. Noobie article help you out.

 3D Printers can be hits or misses.
 Maker’s Muse is here to give you more 3D printers under $500 that don’t suck:

-3D printers, once only an equipment found in engineering labs, can now be set up in your own home or school thanks to more and more cost-effective units out there.
-You can now experience how to make things through the Internet in more dimensions than just a slip of paper.
+3D printers, once only a piece of equipment found in engineering labs, can now be set up in your own home or school, thanks to more and more cost-effective units out there.
+You can now experience how to make things from the Internet in more dimensions than just a slip of paper.

 Editor’s Note: This post was originally published on June 16, 2017, and has been updated for quality and relevancy.